 After we had walked around and tasted some of the food and drink, we visited the Castle Museum, the last time we had visited they had a How To Train Your Dragon exhibition on, and we were short for time, so didn’t get to experience the full museum.
 Various children have visited with school for World Wars, Egyptians and Roman topics, so it was great to be able to wander round at our leisure looking at all of the different areas.

 We had an enjoyable couple of hours walking around the castle museum, after we had exited the museum we had a wander around the outside, from 4pm onwards there are pictures projected onto the side of the Castle wall, we were here before the projections started!
-Visit Norwich are running a great competition at the moment, upload a photograph of yourself and family members all getting in the Christmas spirit and your photo could be shown on the side of the building, as well as winning a great prize, you can find out more information here
+Visit Norwich are running a great competition at the moment, upload a photograph of yourself and family members all getting in the Christmas spirit and your photo could be shown on the side of the building, as well as winning a great prize.

 Fast forward a few hours…